rwoody/my-rules/README.md

 Files can be imported, linked, or embedded in project onboarding docs, documentation sites, or developer notes.

+## Rule Specificity and Application

+You can create more specific rule files for different contexts within a single technology.
+For example, you might have a general `react.mdc` file for overall React development, but a more focused `react-component.mdc` for files that exclusively define components.

+This allows you to provide more tailored context to the AI based on the task.
+An editor or tool can be configured to apply rules based on file patterns:

+- **`**/*.service.ts`** might use `nodejs.mdc` and `typescript.mdc`.
+- **`**/components/**/*.tsx`** might use `react-component.mdc`.
+- **A general `*.tsx` file** might fall back to the broader `react.mdc`.

+This approach ensures that the guidance you receive is highly relevant to the specific type of code you are writing, whether it's a UI component, a backend service, a database model, or a utility function.

 ## Versions

 If you need different versions of a technology, you can make a new file with the same name but with a different version number. eg. `react.mdc` and `react-19.mdc`.
 It might be useful to have a symlink to the latest version...